 Rabat Safety Mistake #4: Dressing Too Carelessly

-Rabat is more modern than other Moroccan cities, but cultural awareness still matters for rabat safety.
+Rabat is more modern than other Moroccan cities, but cultural awareness still matters for Rabat safety.

 Wearing very revealing outfits can: